anshubaldeep/micro-frontend-course/README.md

 # micro-frontend-course
 This is the learning repo of all my code for a MFE course

-Day 1 (27th Jan) - Started with the course and learnt Webpack Config
+Day 1 (27th Jan, 2021) - Started with the course and learnt Webpack Config